arkofreis1/DictatorAutoScript/README.md

 A: Yes!
 That is the purpose for the `,stop` and `,start` function.
 Not recommended if you have no items.

+**Q: What if the black shulker boxes are stacked?**

+A: Currently it doesn't support stacked shulker boxes but it will be implemented in the future.

 ---

 ## Contributing